 11) Limitation of the number of days of meetings for the advisory groups to three days per year maximum with interpretation.

 12) Reduction of the number and duration of physical meetings of working groups of the Council, where possible.

+12bis) Reduction of number of Council Working Group to the absolute minimum necessary by integrating them into few numbers, terminating their activities if no further development occurred on their scope of activities.

 13) Incorporation of the first preparatory meeting for the [2015] [2016] world radiocommunication conference within the conference period.

 14) Identification of the level of achievement of the different programmes with a view to utilizing resources for other new activities.